bavarius/git_playground/git_cheat_sheet.md

 ## Branches
 ```
+git branch                              // show list of all local branches
 git branch -a                           // show list of all local and remote branches
+git branch <branch-name>                // creates a new branch - doesn't switch to it!
+git switch -c <branch-name>             // create a branch and switch to it
+git switch <branch-name>                // switch to branch
 git pull                                // copy changes from remote branch to local repository
 git push                                // copy local changes to remote branch
 git push -u origin main[/master]        // copy local changes to remote branch - explicit form
 git branch -m master main               // Rename master to main
+git branch -m <new branch name>         // Rename the currently active branch
+git checkout -b <branch-name>           // create a branch and switch to it
 git checkout <branch-name>              // switch to branch
 git checkout .                          // write content from index, i.e undo unstaged local modifications
 git checkout [some_dir/file.txt]        // yet another way to revert all uncommitted changes (longer to type, but works from any subdirectory)